 – Not thoroughly drying the records.
 You always want to make certain that the records are completely dry prior to playing, as remaining moisture in the record grooves can cause unwanted noise.

 – The use of too much Spin-Clean Record Washer Fluid.
-By using only the recommended amount of fluid (3 capfuls from the 4 oz., MKII bottle; 1 capful from the 4 oz., MK3 bottle; and 1 capful from the 8 oz., 16 oz., and 32 oz. bottles), you will ensure that, after drying, any water and fluid will have been easily wiped away.
+By using only the recommended amount of fluid (2 capfuls from the 4 oz., 80z, and 16oz bottles; and 1 capful from the 32 oz. bottle), you will ensure that, after drying, any water and fluid will have been easily wiped away.

 – The brushes have become contaminated (perhaps from a previous cleaning session whereby a substance on a dirty record collected onto the brushes).
 Under warm water and with a soft toothbrush, gently but thoroughly scrub the brushes, so as to give them a new cleansing.
 You may also want to periodically “wring out” the brushes by squeezing them together, pad to pad, while under lukewarm running filtered water.

 – Your Spin-clean drying cloths are introducing lint, static, or other particles to the drying process.
-To prevent this from happening, always make sure to pre-wash your Spin-Clean drying cloths, do not add any dyer sheets or other agents during the drying cycle, be certain that your cloths remain lint-free at all times (both out of the dryer and while being stored), and replace the cloths once they show noticeable signs of wear.
+To prevent this from happening, always make sure to pre-wash your Spin-Clean drying cloths, do not add any dryer sheets or other agents during the drying cycle, be certain that your cloths remain lint-free at all times (both out of the dryer and while being stored), and replace the cloths once they show noticeable signs of wear.

 – Your stylus is damaged or needs replacing.
 Be certain that your turntable is employing a stylus that is in good working order.
 A damaged or worn stylus can result in not only unwanted record noise, but also permanent and irreversible damage to your vinyl collection.